Work in progress

 Hence, I decided to use dance, music and fashion as a means to question xenophobia and the rise of nationalism.
 Through a dance performance featuring my garments and a movement workshop, I tried to design collective experiences that connect people in an intimate way and facilitate communication.
 The performance had to be postponed, but instead is taking place a virtual dance conversation that we are currently filming.

 The outfits were designed either to be armor-like and protective, either to enhance the body’s vulnerability.
-Their patterns were inspired by nationalistic iconography.
+Their patterns were inspired by nationalistic iconography and brutalist architecture.

 The dance performance meant to highlight the dangers of an excessive love of the nation, and the divides it brings within a society.